Autograph (manuscript)

 An autograph or holograph is a manuscript or document written in its author's or composer's hand.
-The meaning of autograph as a document penned entirely by the author of its content, as opposed to a typeset document or one written by a copyist or scribe other than the author, overlaps with that of holograph.
+The meaning of "autograph" as a document penned entirely by the author of its content (as opposed to a typeset document or one written by a copyist or scribe other than the author) overlaps with that of "holograph".

-Autograph manuscripts are studied by scholars, and can become collectable objects.
+Autograph manuscripts are studied by scholars (such as historians and paleographers), and can become collectable objects.
 Holographic documents have, in some jurisdictions, a specific legal standing.